-Day-to-day management of the fund's portfolio is the responsibility of Kenneth J. Taubes.
-Mr. Taubes is supported by Brad Komenda, Timothy Rowe and Jonathan Scott.
-Mr. Taubes, Mr. Komenda, Mr. Rowe and Mr. Scott are supported by the fixed income team.
-Members of this team manage other Pioneer funds investing primarily in fixed income securities.
+Day-to-day management of the fund's portfolio is the responsibility of Jeff Kripke (lead portfolio manager) (portfolio manager of the fund since 2015); John A. Carey (portfolio manager of the fund since 1986); Craig Sterling (portfolio manager of the fund since 2019); and James Yu (portfolio manager of the fund since 2019).
+Mr. Kripke, Mr. Carey, Mr. Sterling and Mr. Yu are supported by the domestic equity team.
+Members of this team manage other Pioneer funds investing primarily in U.S. equity securities.
 The portfolio managers and the team also may draw upon the research and investment management expertise of the global research teams, which provide fundamental and quantitative research on companies and include members from one or more of Amundi US's affiliates.